EPFL-Center-for-Imaging/napari-imaging-epfl-2023/learning-material/installation.md

 conda create -n napari-env python=3.9
 ```

-The `-n` parameter specifies the name of the virtual environment (here, *eias*).
+The `-n` parameter specifies the name of the virtual environment (here, *napari-env*).
 We also specify the Python version to be 3.9.
 Python is constantly evolving and new versions are regularly released.
 At the time of writing, modern versions include 3.8 to 3.11.

 ```{tip}
 You can check which virtual environments are available on your machine by typing `conda env list`.